davidkellis/able/README.md

 ### Map

-As with arrays, there are no map literals.
+There is no map literal syntax.
 Maps are created with the `Map` constructor function.

 ```
 m = Map(1 :: "Foo", 2 :: "Bar")